1975 Houston Astros season: August

 During the nightcap of a doubleheader on August 3, José Cruz collected his first career four-hit contest.
 He added a pair of doubles and a pair of runs batted in (RBI).
 Catcher Milt May homered, tripled and had five RBI.
 The Astros withstood a three-run San Francisco rally in the bottom of the eighth inning to hold on for a 10–9 triumph.
 Jim Crawford hurled 6 1/3 innings of relief for the win, while José Sosa earned his first hold.

 On August 10, though he yielded 10 walks to the Pittsburgh Pirates, J. R. Richard navigated six innings with just one hit and two runs surrendered to lead a 5–3 Astros win.
 With two hits, a double, run scored, and a stolen base, César Cedeño led the way for Houston's offense.

-Houston had played to a major-league worst showing, on August 19, the Astros replaced incumbent skipper Preston Gómez with Bill Virdon.
-Less than three weeks earlier, on August 1, Virdon himself had been terminated by the New York Yankees as they sought out the potential of installing Billy Martin.
+Having performed to a major-league worst showing, on August 19, Houston replaced incumbent skipper Preston Gómez with Bill Virdon.
+Less than three weeks earlier, on August 1, Virdon himself had been terminated by the New York Yankees, as New York sought out the potential of installing Billy Martin.
 During each of Virdon's first five contests as manager, Cliff Johnson launched a home run to lead to victories in three.
-An exhibition game on August 21 opposing their Triple-A affiliate, the Iowa Oaks, featured another Johnson home run.
+Moreover, an exhibition game on August 21 opposing their Triple-A affiliate, the Iowa Oaks, featured another Johnson home run.

-José Cruz recorded his first career multi-home run game on August 24, going 3-for-5 with two home runs, one double, and five RBI.
+José Cruz recorded his first career 5 RBI bout on August 23, also hitting a home run.
+Meanwhile, Wilbur Howard registered his first career four-hit contest.

+On August 24, Cliff Johnson blasted a home run (15) for the fifth successive contest, Howard garnered four safeties for the second consecutive game, while Cruz netted his first career multi-home run game to cap an 8–4 drubbing of the Chicago Cubs.
+Cruz went 3-for-5 with two home runs (7), one double, and five RBI.
+Bob Watson (16) also went deep.
+Larry Dierker (13–13) sailed to a complete game victory.
+Further, Howard heisted two bases (22).
+Howard became the third player in team history to record four hits each over consecutive games, succeeding John Bateman on September 5 and 6, 1966.
+(Note: Next accomplished for Houston by César Cedeño on September 12 and 13, 1977.
+Criteria: Longest streak of consecutive games, playing for HOU, in the regular season, requiring Hits ≥ 4, sorted by most games matching criteria.)